Andy4495/emulator-8-bit/README.md

 I expect to find some defects in the opcode execution and in handling of the processor flags.

-This is still a "pre-release" (version less than 1.0.0), because I expect to tweak the formatting of the program output while I test.
+This is still a "pre-release" (version less than 1.0.0), because the formatting of the program output will be changing while I test.

 Next steps: